Academics and Curriculum Through A Christian Worldview

 It is our firm belief at the North Shore Christian School, that curriculum is not merely the textbooks used or the frameworks by which one instructs.
 Those alone do not bring about learning.
 True curriculum is dynamic, and allows for inquiry and discovery.
 Our teachers are the conduit for the true curriculum to flow, as they engage students and guide them to own their learning, and to desire to be forever learning, because our Creator God is infinite.
 We cannot exhaust learning, because God is always revealing himself in new and profound ways.

-We are convinced that a strong curriculum is wide, deep, challenging and varied.
-In every discipline and in every classroom, balance is encouraged between skill and understanding, training and discovery, ability and imagination, standard techniques and creative invention.
-The achievement of such a balance is the charge of every teacher in our school.
+Saint Augustine (AD 354-430) has been quoted as saying, “All truth is God’s truth”, and as such we are convinced that the students experience must hold rich and meaningful opportunities for students that are challenging and varied.
+In every discipline and in every classroom, balance is encouraged between skill and understanding, training and discovery, ability and imagination, standard techniques and creative invention - all through a worldview that is supported by the Evangelical Christian faith.
+The achievement of such a balance is the charge of every teacher at NSCS.

 Learning happens everywhere, not just inside the classroom and so Students are encouraged to make learning a lifetime practice.
 Through books, primary sources, field trips, research, practice, and exposure our students are embracing their learning!
 Curiosity is fostered in our core subjects, and interwoven into other subject areas like, music, art, physical education, and foreign language classes, and students realize the natural interconnectedness between subject matter.